Prince735-ctrl/Attacking-Documentation-/README.md

 I crafted a short, urgent message to increase the chance of a click:

+“Unusual login detected — confirm your identity.”

+Similar messages are:

 “Session expired, please log in again.”

 “Security verification required.”

-“Unusual login detected — confirm your identity.”

 These types of messages exploit human behavior.

 3.4 Deploying the Attack